VILLASframework/documentation/node/development/AdvancedIO.md

 VILLASnode uses ADVIO currently for:

 - Fetchting the configuration file.
 This means VILLASnode can be started like `villas-node http://server/config.conf`
-- As source and destination file for the `file` node-type.
+- As source and destination file for the @ref node-type-file node-type.
 Please have a look at the example configuration file `etc/advio.conf`.